Crowds at Vancouver Halloween Parade

 Halloween Parade Location

-When it does happen, the parade route goes down Howe Street from around Davie to Smithe, then along Smithe to Granville Street, and then up Granville to Drake.
-In total, the route is about 2.4 kilometres long.
+The parade route went down Howe Street from around Davie to Smithe, then along Smithe to Granville Street, and then up Granville to Drake.
+In total, the route was about 2.4 kilometres long.

-Thousands of people turn out for the Halloween Parade each year, which usually runs for just short of an hour.
-Parking downtown can be challenging, so be prepared to walk a ways or, better yet, take public transit if you can.
+Thousands of people turned out for the Halloween Parade each year, which usually ran for about an hour.
+Should the parade return, know that arking downtown can be challenging, so be prepared to walk a ways or, better yet, take public transit if you can.

 Parade Zombie Dancers